-- Mobile Phones and Electronic devices, including ear phones, Airpods, headphones - Jewellery - Incorrect uniform or outdoor clothing that is worn inside / incorrectly.
+- Mobile Phones and Electronic devices, including ear phones, Airpods, headphones - Items of jewellery identified as banned in the PA2L policy and ARCK Record. - Incorrect uniform or outdoor clothing that is worn inside / incorrectly.

 Clothing, jewellery, and phones will be returned at the end of the day from Student Reception unless a pattern of misuse has been identified in which case items may remain confiscated for longer periods of time.
-All other items will be returned when school have contacted parents unless otherwise stated in this policy.
 (Confiscated items are stored securely and safely in labelled envelopes or containers throughout the day.)

 Where we find stolen items, these will be given to the police.
-Any weapons or items that are evidence of an offence must be passed to the police as soon as possible.
+Any weapons or items that are evidence of an offence will be passed to the police as soon as possible.

-School will inform the student's parents/carers where weapons and knives, alcohol, drugs of any form, cigarettes of any form, stolen items, fireworks, pornographic images and any article that has been or is likely to be used to commit an offence, cause personal injury or damage to property are found, although there is no legal requirement to do so.
+School will inform the student's parents/carers where weapons and knives, alcohol, drugs of any form, cigarettes/vapes of any form, stolen items, fireworks, pornographic images and any article that has been or is likely to be used to commit an offence, cause personal injury or damage to property are found, although there is no legal requirement to do so.